pierrediedhiou/cybersecurity-journey/glossary.md

 - **Incident Severity** — A categorization (low, medium, high, critical) used to prioritize incident response.
 Critical severity always takes priority
+- **Internal Scan** — A vulnerability scan conducted from inside the network
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and